Basicprogrammer10/connorcode-writing/programming/adding-admonitions.md

 My website uses [comrak][comrak] as the markdown renderer.
 Comrak supports for modifying the HTML renderer process, but It's a bit complicated;
-This is why I decided to stay away from this idea and instead decided to implement it in all CSS.
+This is why I decided to stay away from all that and instead decided to implement it in all CSS.

 ## 📀 The Implementation